nyxxxie/dotfiles/README.md

- tmux    | Terminal multiplexer xset    | Used to add our fonts xrdb    | Used to load Xresources file awesome | Window manager this theme uses lain    | Extra library for awesome, adds more widgets and layouts.
+ tmux    | Terminal multiplexer xset    | Used to add our fonts xrdb    | Used to load Xresources file compton | Compositor - adds shadows, window animations, and other visual goodies awesome | Window manager this theme uses lain    | Extra library for awesome, adds more widgets and layouts.